-Sudan military and opposition move closer in transition talks
+Sudan protesters pile pressure on military as deal appears closer

-KHARTOUM (Reuters) - Opposition leaders said on Thursday they had resolved major sticking points in talks with Sudan’s military rulers, bringing them closer to a deal on forming a new transitional government after the ousting of long-time leader Omar al-Bashir.
+KHARTOUM (Reuters) - Hundreds of thousands of Sudanese protesters took to the streets on Thursday, piling pressure the country’s military rulers to reach a deal with opposition leaders on forming a new government after the ousting of long-time leader Omar al-Bashir.

+Opposition leaders said earlier they had resolved major sticking points in talks with the military, bringing them closer to a deal.

-The reported progress came three days after talks were thrown into question following the killing of six people, at least four of whom were children, at a rally as they protested over bread and fuel shortages.
+The protesters were demanding justice following the killing of six people, at least four of whom were children, at a rally in El-Obeid, southwest of the capital Khartoum, on Monday.

-Sudan has been gripped by months of political turmoil and street protests that climaxed in the army overthrowing Bashir in April.
-Opposition groups kept up their demonstrations, demanding the army hand over to civilians.
+Sudan has been gripped by months of political turmoil that climaxed in the army overthrowing Bashir in April.
+The opposition has kept up protests, pressing the army to hand over to civilians.

 Despite signing a deal in July which secured a three-year transition period and a joint sovereign council with a rotating leadership, talks over the wording of a constitutional declaration on the changes have stumbled.